-The common options strategies have position Theta signs that are easy to categorize, since a selling or net selling strategy will always have a positive position Theta while a buying or net buying strategy will always have a negative position Theta, as seen in Figure 8.
+The table below shows the position Theta for common option strategies, but in general, these are easy to categorize since selling or net selling will always have a positive Theta and buying or net buying will always have a negative Theta.